datopian/playbook/job-stories/README.md

 Job stories are very similar to user stories with one key difference: personas becomes contexts (and jobs).
 We prefer job stories to user stories because they focus on a job to be done rather than a persona -- "When I'm on the morning commute and bored" vs "As a a middle-aged, educated person".

+Here is a short 6m introduction to Job to be Done by Clayton Christiansen which is really excellent:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sfGtw2C95Ms?start=28" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Quick Start

 **When** *<situation/context>*, **I want to** *\<motivations\>*, **so I can** *\<expected outcome\>*.